Xanax Withdrawal Symptoms

 If you are struggling with an addiction to Xanax, it’s important to know about the effects of this medication, withdrawal symptoms, and to understand what treatment options are available to help you safely get on the road to recovery.

 Xanax, the brand name for the drug alprazolam, is a common medication for the treatment of anxiety and panic disorders.
-As a central nervous system depressant of the benzodiazepine variety, it works by slowing down heart rate and promoting a feeling of calm and peace.
-It has both sedative and hypnotic properties to make users feel relaxed and quickly eliminate feelings of anxiety.
+It is a central nervous system depressant and works by slowing down heart rate and promoting a feelings of calmness.
+It has both sedative and hypnotic properties to make users feel relaxed and quickly eliminate symptoms of anxiety and panic disorders.